Georgette-Lumbe/test_me/TESTING.md

 ![]()

-## Restart button and exit icon
+## Play again button and exit icon

-* Manual testing of the restart button and the exit icon, when they have been clicked on all boxes:
+* Manual testing of the play again button and the exit icon, when they have been clicked on all boxes:

 ![]()